-Note: When the comparator module is first initialized the output state is unknown.
-Upon initialization, the user should verify the output state of the comparator prior to relying on the result, primarily when using
+When the comparator module is first initialized the output state is unknown.
+Upon initialization, the user should verify the output state of the comparator prior to relying on the result, primarily when using the result in connection with other peripheral features, such as the ECCP Auto-Shutdown mode.

-Auto-Shutdown mode.